Scattershot multiboson correlation sampling with random photonic inner-mode multiplexing: Abstract

 \section{Abstract}

-\textbf{ Multiphoton interference is at the very heart of quantum foundations and applications in quantum sensing and information processing.
-In particular, boson sampling experiments have the potential to demonstrate quantum computational supremacy while only relying on multiphoton interference in linear optical interferometers.
-However, scalable experiments are challenged by the need to generate the same temporal and frequency spectra for a large number $N$ of single photons in each experimental sample.
-Here, we employ sampling correlation measurements in the photonic inner modes, time and frequency, at the interferometer input and output to ensure the occurrence of multiphoton interference even with input photons with random overlap in their input spectra from one sample to another.
-This allows us to substantially enhance the probability to successfully generate a sample and therefore the experimental scalability of boson sampling schemes.
-Furthermore, we show that it is possible, in principle, to approach deterministic boson sampling with a number of probabilistic sources which is only slightly larger than $N$.
-This is achieved by combining sampling in the photonic inner modes with sampling over the number of input photons per port.
-Therefore, these results provide an exciting route toward future demonstrations of quantum computational supremacy with scalable experimental resources. }
+Multiphoton interference is an essential phenomenon at the very heart not only of fundamental quantum optics and applications in quantum information processing and sensing but also of demonstrations of quantum computational supremacy in boson sampling experiments relying only on linear optical interferometers.
+However, scalable boson sampling experiments with either photon-number states or squeezed states are challenged by the need to generate a large number of photons with fixed temporal and frequency spectra from one experimental run to another.
+Unfortunately, even the well established standard multiplexing techniques employed to generate photons with fixed spectral properties are affected by the detrimental effects of losses, spectral distorsions and reduction in purity.
+Here, we employ sampling correlation measurements in the photonic inner modes, time and frequency, at the interferometer input and output to ensure the occurrence of multiphoton interference even with pure states of input photons with random spectral overlap from one sample to another.
+Indeed, by introducing a random multiplexing technique where photons are generated with random inner-mode parameters, it is possible to substantially enhance the probability to successfully generate samples and overcome the typical drawbacks in standard multiplexing.
+Remarkably, we demonstrate the classical hardness of the resulting problem of scattershot multiboson correlation sampling based on this technique.
+Therefore, these results not only shed new light in the computational complexity of multiboson interference but also allow us to enhance the experimental scalability of boson sampling schemes.
+Furthermore, this research provides a new exciting route toward future demonstrations of quantum computational supremacy with scalable experimental resources as well as future applications in quantum information processing and sensing beyond boson sampling.

-Boson sampling \cite{Aaronson2011_computationalcomplexitylinear} has recently triggered the interest of both the quantum optics and computer science communities because of its potential to outperform classical computers, while relying only on the interference of $N$ single photons in linear optical networks \cite{Tamma2015_MultibosonCorrelationInterferometry}.
-Indeed, it is simply defined as the task of sampling from the probability distribution where $N$ photons are found at the output of a random interferometer with $M \sim N^2$ ports.
-This has triggered several experimental demonstrations with relatively small numbers of photons \cite{Broome2013_Photonicbosonsampling,Crespi2013_Integratedmultimodeinterferometers,Tillmann2013_Experimentalbosonsampling,Spring2013_Bosonsamplingphotonic,Bentivegna2015_Experimentalscattershotboson,Wang2017_Highefficiencymultiphotonboson}.
-However, demonstrations of the computational power of boson samplers rely on the challenge of deterministically producing a large enough number of identical single photons ($N > 50$) \cite{Neville2017_Classicalbosonsampling}.